VishwaiOSDev/Loadify-iOS/README.md

 # Loadify

-Loadify is an iOS and iPad app for downloading high-quality YouTube videos.
-You can copy and paste the URL of any video or shorts and download it in the quality of your choice.
+Loadify is an iOS and iPad app designed for downloading high-quality content from YouTube, including videos and shorts, as well as Instagram reels and posts.
+Simply copy and paste the URL of the desired video or post, and Download it in the quality of your choice.

 This application uses [ytdl-core](https://github.com/fent/node-ytdl-core) under the hood to interact with YouTube.

 # Requirement

-- iOS 14.0+
+- iOS 15.0+
-- iPadOS 14.0+
+- iPadOS 15.0+

 # Features